There are, broadly speaking, two ways to convey conflict: implicitly and explicitly.

 Categories/Types of Conflict

-Further to this, there are also three core types or categories of conflict that writers and filmmakers have at their disposal:
+Further to this, it’s well-known that there are three core types or categories of conflict that writers and filmmakers have at their disposal:

 - INTERNAL Conflict (conflict within a person, when they’re undecided, or are afflicted in some way by internal forces)